jiawenke/jiawenke.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Economics, Xiamen University, 2022
-* M.A. in Socia Science, The Hong Kong University of Sicence and Technology, 2023

 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience